Display to header level

 Trail easements may be held by nonprofit or government entities.
 The unique circumstances governing each trail project will dictate the best choice—if there is any choice in the matter at all—of the entity to hold the easement.
 However, all other things being equal, there is compelling reason to favor governmental entities, rather than nonprofits, as holders of trail easements.

 Owners have the same statutory protections from liability available to them whether a nonprofit organization or government is identified as the holder.
 However, the holder’s statutory protections will vary depending on the nature of the holder.
-While all types of holders can benefit from the protections provided by Pennsylvania’s Recreational Use of Land and Water Act as well as the Rails to Trails Act and Equine Immunity Act, only government entities have access to the protection offered by two other statutes: As noted in the guide Reducing Liability Associated with Public Access, the Commonwealth can assert immunity or limited liability under the Sovereign Immunity Act, and counties and local municipalities can similarly assert immunity or limited liability under the Political Subdivision Tort Claims Act.
+While all types of holders can benefit from the protections provided by Pennsylvania’s Recreational Use of Land and Water Act as well as the Rails to Trails Act and Equine Immunity Act, only government entities have access to the protection offered by two other statutes: the Commonwealth can assert immunity or limited liability under the Sovereign Immunity Act, and counties and local municipalities can similarly assert immunity or limited liability under the Political Subdivision Tort Claims Act.

 In the case of a government holder, if a court or jury finds liability, the burden of that liability can be borne by the public generally through the government’s taxation powers.
 In the case of a nonprofit holder, the assets of the holder, including charitable contributions and funds set aside for other purposes, will be exposed to collection of a judgment.
 Even if proceeds of insurance policies are available to pay the claim, the nonprofit will bear the burden of increased premiums (if it is able to obtain insurance at all) for a long time to come.